fady2019/ToDo/README.md

 - You can add a task then highlight or delete it in case you complete it, also you can delete all completed tasks with once click.
 - With once click you can clear your list
 - Change the order of a task by focusing on it and use the up and down button
+- The drag and drop feature has been added, but it still doesn't work on mobiles devices